EB1811/dev-articles/ZustandStore.md

 ### Equality Function:
 You can define how Zustand checks equality between objects by passing in an equality function as the second parameter.
 By default, properties are compared with strict-equality, but we can compare using shallow checks by passing in Zustand’s shallow function.
 The differences between default and shallow are demonstrated below.
-You can ofcourse create your own comparison function for greater control over re-rendering.
+You can also create your own comparison function for greater control over re-rendering.
 ```
 // Same behaviour when values are primitives.
 Object.is(1, 1) // True